WanderingObserver/whereto-backend/README.md

 npm start
 ```
- This project should now be running locally on port `3005`.
+ This project should now be running locally on port `3005` which can be reached by the url `http://localhost:3005/` on any preferred browser.

 ### Installing the Front-end
 WhereTo consists of a front-end and a back-end.
 For this project to run you have to have both projects installed and running locally at the same time.